uikit/uikit-site/docs/pages/installation.md

     /components
 ```

-To use UIkit's CSS and JavaScript, [include the files](introduction.md#html-markup) in your own HTML and then create the markup of any of the components listed here in the docs.
+To use UIkit's CSS and JavaScript, [include the files](introduction.md#html-markup) in your own HTML and then create the markup of the components listed here in the docs.

 To compile UIkit automatically everytime you change the LESS or JavaScript, you can use the included build scripts.